 • The Untapped Potential of Assisted Living in Addressing the Housing and Care Needs of Medi-Cal Enrollees

-May 20, 11:00 am – 12:30 pm PT – This session will an overview of California’s assisted living landscape — including types of facilities, resident characteristics, and services provided — and examine how this setting fits into the broader care and housing continuum for Medi-Cal enrollees.
-It will also highlight common pathways to access and finance assisted living and identified key opportunities to expand the use of assisted living services.
+May 20, 2025 – This session provided an overview of California’s assisted living landscape — including types of facilities, resident characteristics, and services provided — and examined how this setting fits into the broader care and housing continuum for Medi-Cal enrollees.
+It also highlighted common pathways to access and finance assisted living and identified key opportunities to expand the use of assisted living services.

 • Who Thrives in Assisted Living?
-Strategies for Effective Cross-Setting Assessments
+Strategies for Effective Assessments Across Settings

-– This session will focus on the initial stages of assessment prior to referral into assisted living.
-Speakers will explore the barriers and opportunities to appropriately diverting and/or transitioning Medi-Cal enrollees into assisted living settings.
-It will also include an overview of the current and potential role of various stakeholders in this stage.
+– This session focused on the initial stages of assessment prior to referral into assisted living.
+Speakers explored the barriers and opportunities to appropriately diverting and/or transitioning Medi-Cal enrollees into assisted living settings.
+It also included an overview of the current and potential role of various stakeholders in this stage.

 • Navigating Assisted Living Entry: Strengthening Referral Partnerships for Successful Transitions